-Change transfer case fluid, if equipped with four-wheel drive (4WD).
-Do not directly power wash the transfer case and/or front/ rear axle output seals.
+- Replace hood and/or body lift support gas struts.
+Or every 10 years, whichever comes first.
+See Gas Strut(s) ⇒ 272. - Change transfer case fluid, if equipped with 4WD.
+Do not directly power wash the transfer case and/or front/rear axle output seals.
 High pressure water can overcome the seals and contaminate the transfer case fluid.
 Contaminated fluid will decrease the life of the transfer case and/or axles and should be replaced.